ibm-cloud-docs/vpc/bs_snapshots_restore.md

    This command returns a URL and prompts for a passcode.
 Go to that URL in your browser and log in.
 If successful, you get a one-time passcode.
 Copy this passcode and paste it as a response on the prompt.
 After successful authentication, you are prompted to choose your account.
 If you have access to multiple accounts, select the account that you want to log in as.
 Respond to any remaining prompts to finish logging in.

 1. Gather information about the snapshot or snapshots that you want to use to restore a volume.
    - If you want to restore a volume from a single snapshot, locate the snapshot first and view its details.
 You can use the CLI to [view all the snapshots of an account in a region](/docs/vpc?topic=vpc-snapshots-vpc-view&interface=cli#snapshots-vpc-view-all-account-cli) and select from the list.
 Alternatively, you can also [list all the snapshots of a specific volume](/docs/vpc?topic=vpc-snapshots-vpc-view&interface=cli#snapshots-vpc-view-all-snapshots-cli) and choose one from the output.
 Then, use the `ibmcloud is snapshots SNAPSHOT_ID` command to list the details of the chosen snapshot.
+If you want to restore a volume from a snapshot of another account, contact the snapshot's owner for the CRN of the snapshot.
    - If you want to restore an instance by restoring multiple volumes from a consistency group, you need to gather information about the snapshots in the consistency group.
 [List all the consistency groups in the region](/docs/vpc?topic=vpc-snapshots-vpc-view&interface=cli#snapshots-vpc-view-all-consistency-groups-cli).
 Then, take the ID of the consistency group and use it the `ibmcloud is snapshots` command to filter the output to the snapshots in the specified consistency group.
 See the following example.

    ```sh